-key professional and technical writing in today’s workplace, and then
+- Key professional and technical writing in today’s workplace.

-easy-to-implement solutions to correct the problems and produce
+- Quick, easy-to-implement solutions to correct the problems and produce high quality, effective communications.

 We will discuss how to write clear professional communications (email, social media), abstracts, resume / professional profile, technical papers and reports, conclusion and forward-looking statements.

-More specifically, there are six major topics to be covered, with the top 3-5 problems, along with solutions and strategies for correcting or avoiding each problem area:
+There are six major topics to be covered, with the top 3-5 problems, along with solutions and strategies for correcting or avoiding each problem area.